UniqueName12345/computer-controller/README.md

 For Linux users, first, you need to login as root (i.e. `sudo su -`).

-Then, you need to install the `doas` package using the command `sudo apt-get install doas`
+Then, you need to install the `doas` package using the command `apt-get install doas`

 Then, you need to add main.py to the `/etc/sudoers` file using the command: